How to set up a connection over Link

 Our Infinity panel showed above is using the Secondary Port to connect over Link, and the local IP address of our Secondary Port is 192.168.1.80.
 We are also using port 19555 to receive audio from the far end.

-Yes, the Input the the Virtual Port is the Output of Link, and the Output of the Virtual Port is the Input of Link.
+Yes, the Input pf the Virtual Port is the Output of Link, and the Output of the Virtual Port is the Input of Link.

 Think of the Virtual Port and Link as their own devices.
-So we want to feed the output of Link to the input of the Virtual Port, and vice verse.
+So we want to feed the output of Link to the input of the Virtual Port, and vice versa.

 After assigning the I/O, you can go back to the Link configuration and refresh the page.
 You should see that Dashboard entered a channel number to the Input Channel/Address field.
 In our case, it was 29000: